Cybersecurity

 We often think of just the top liability coverage limit (the big number), but additional risk costs are specified in most policies.

 Breach notification response, data restoration, public relations, and computer fraud all have a specific claim limit and deductible amount.
-If you request too high of a claim limit, or too low a deductible, this could make an insurer see your business as too much of a risk and result in a denial.
-A good insurance broker, like The Insurance People, will properly consult you through the process to ensure you get the right mix and balance of claim limits and deductible levels.
+If you request too high a claim limit, or too low a deductible, this could make an insurer see your business as too much of a risk and result in a denial.
+A good insurance broker, like Insurance People, will properly consult you through the process to ensure you get the right mix and balance of claim limits and deductible levels.

 Scenario #5: Insurer Mismatch